angusmaccuish/FRTB/MAR22.md

 2. Long and short exposures that are perfect replications through decomposition may be offset as follows.
 When the offsetting involves decomposing single name equivalent exposures, decomposition using a valuation model would be allowed in certain cases as follows.
-Such decomposition is the sensitivity of the security’s value to the default of the underlying single name obligor.
+Such decomposition is the sensitivity of the security's value to the default of the underlying single name obligor.
 Decomposition with a valuation model is defined as follows: a single name equivalent constituent of a securitisation (eg tranched position) is the difference between the unconditional value of the securitisation and the conditional value of the securitisation assuming that the single name defaults, with